Carpinteria Seal Rookery, and Clifftop Walk

 Print Leave a comment

 Below the cliffs at the Bailard exit of Carpinteria is a harbor seal rookery.
 You can stand on the cliffs and watch the baby seals play in the water in a little lagoon at the shore.
 The seals chose this lovely lagoon as a home, despite the oil platoon and pier nearby.
 Docents are there to answer your questions and provide a look through their binoculars.
 It's magical for kids.
 When you arrive at the parking lot, head toward the ocean and then turn right on the path.
 Soon you will come to an area where you cross the train tracks and stand beside the docents to view the seals.
-February to May is the best time to see the baby seals, but as early as December you can see the pregnant mother seals.
+Late February and March is the best time to see the baby seals, but as early as December you can see the pregnant mother seals.

 If you take the path to the left instead, you can follow the wide hard-packed trail along the cliffs.
 You are surrounded by wild bushes and scrubs with flowers.
 The air is heady with the scent of the native plants.
 The light catches their funny-shaped leaves and it's very pretty.
 The ocean stretches out for miles before you, and you can see the curve the coastline takes to the south.
 It's an easy hike to take with kids.
 You can play on the new baseball field afterwards.
 This path is protected from the cold sea air and can be very hot, even in November.
 It's a good thing on a winter day in February though!

 You can take a steep sandy path down to the beach from the path that leads to the seals.
 The beach here is lovely for a hand-in-hand stroll with your lover.
-Starting December 1st each year, the beach is closed at the far end by the Venoco pier.
+December 1st - May 31st each year, the beach is closed at the far end by the Venoco pier.
 But you can still have a long walk on the rest of the beach.
 Don't bring dogs near the seals because they scare the mother seals who then flee, abandoning their babies.

 If you drive on Bailard towards the mountains, you will soon come to a small, plain playground, Monte Vista Park.
 It's nothing special but it works if you have kids who are craving a playground.